kongondo/Padloper2Starter/README.md

 This is identical to `Demo 1` except that checkout ajax is powered by `jQuery` instead of `htmx`.
 This means that responses to ajax are `json`.

+TBD

 #### Demo 1-non-ajax

 This is identical to `Demo 1` except that checkout is not ajax-powered.
 Hence, it doesn't use `htmx`.

+TBD

 ### Demo 2

-This is similar to demo
+[Demo 2](https://github.com/kongondo/Padloper2Starter/tree/demo-2) is similar to `Demo 1`.
+In addition, it demonstrates how to add inputs for and collect, process and display customer requests for customisation of elibigle products in their order.